-Korean martial arts-centered free MMORPG Blade and Soul was very recently released to Western audiences earlier this year in January.
+Korean martial arts-centered free MMORPG Blade and Soul was recently released to Western audiences early 2016.
 Featuring an innovative and unique combat system that focused on the proper timing and execution of martial arts moves to take down opponents, all juxtaposed against a big open world setting, it looks like Blade and Soul is on its way to becoming one of the most played MMORPG heavy-hitters out there.

-Additionally, another new MMORPG is being talked about in gaming circles due to its insanely detailed character customization and overall gorgeous visuals: Black Desert Online.
+Additionally, another new MMORPG of 2016 that was talked about in gaming circles due to its insanely detailed character customization and overall gorgeous visuals: Black Desert Online.
 Whether or not it’ll be as big as other popular MMOs remains to be seen because of its relatively young lifespan at the moment, but it is possible.

 New MMORPGs with fresher mechanics and features are taking the internet by storm, but that doesn’t mean older ones are any less active.
 Long-time and most played MMORPGs, like World of Warcraft, are still around and kicking, and as long as they keep up with churning out quality content they won’t be going anytime soon.
 They do vary in terms of business models: some are free MMOs; others make use of the pay-to-play system.
 Regardless, you’ll find something up your alley out of the most played MMORPG games we’ve picked out.

-With that said, let’s take a look at some of the popular MMOs out in the market today.
+With that said, let’s take a look at some of the popular MMOs of 2016.

 Small wonder that the MMO juggernaut World of Warcraft still reigns supreme in terms of both number of registered users and active user count, even if you count in the fact that its numbers are constantly fluctuating, something that might have to do a lot with the release of new content.
 It’s actually gotten to the point where Blizzard hasn’t been sharing active subs numbers.
-But with a movie coming out this year as well as a major expansion called Legion, the number might see a rise.
+But with a movie release in 2016 as well as a major expansion called Legion, the numbers definitely saw an increase.

-Blizzard has been keeping mum about subscriber numbers, but if we could venture a guesstimate, the number of active players might still be around the 4-6 million marks going by the tally released late last year.
+Blizzard has been keeping mum about subscriber numbers, but if we could guesstimate, the number of active players might still be around the 4-6 million mark worldwide.
 Even then, it’s hard to ignore World of Warcraft’s long-held status as the most played MMORPG – it’s been referred to the most in other pop culture mediums such as South Park, something very few other MMOs, if at all, are capable of.